anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 The readings are the same for Years A, B and C, except for the alternative first reading, the epistle, and the alternative Gospel reading.

 * **Acts 10.34-43** begins a (vaguely sequential) series in Acts, and features Peter telling Cornelius about Jesus' life, death and resurrection.
-* **Psalm 118.1-2, 14-24** [or 118.14-24] reflects the theme of resurrection: 'I shall not die, but live ...
+* **Psalm 118.1-2, 14-24** [or 118.14-24] draws on the same psalm as last week, and reflects the theme of resurrection: 'I shall not die, but live ...
 The stone which the builders rejected has become the chief cornerstone'.
 * **John 20.1-18** begins a series in John, and is John's account of the discovery of the empty tomb, and the appearance of the risen Jesus to Mary Magdalene.

 Year A